-A good lawn sprinkler system is one flexible enough for your watering needs.
+A good lawn sprinkler system is one that is flexible enough for your watering needs.
 It will put the right amount of water in each area and it will keep operating year after year with minimal maintenance.
 Your satisfaction with the system will depend ultimately on:

-- The quality of the system components
+- The quality of the system components.

-- The craftsmanship of the installation
+- The craftsmanship of the installation.

 It’s a good idea to check it frequently during the peak watering season to make sure that everything is functioning correctly and water is being applied as needed to the plant material and lawn areas.
 It is very easy to add a remote device to use as you walk around your property.
 We do offer this service of inspection during the summer months if you choose.
-Mid-season service checks to ensure your system is working and performing at its optimum.
+We offer mid-season service checks to ensure your system is working and performing at its optimum.